mandrasch/ddev-laravel-breeze-livewire/README.md

 import { defineConfig } from 'vite';
 import laravel from 'laravel-vite-plugin';

+const port = 5173;
+const origin = `${process.env.DDEV_PRIMARY_URL}:${port}`;

 export default defineConfig({
     plugins: [
         laravel({
-            input: [
+            input: ['resources/css/app.css', 'resources/js/app.js'],
-                'resources/css/app.css',
-                'resources/js/app.js',
-            ],
             refresh: true,
         }),
     ],
     server: {
-        // respond to all network requests (same as '0.0.0.0')
+        // respond to all network requests
-        host: true,
+        host: '0.0.0.0',
-        // we need a strict port to match on PHP side
+        port: port,
         strictPort: true,
-        port: 5173,
-        hmr: {
-            // Force the Vite client to connect via SSL,
-            // this will also force a "https://" URL in the public/hot file
-            protocol: 'wss',
-            // The host where the Vite dev server can be accessed
+        // Defines the origin of the generated asset URLs during development,
-            // This will also force this host to be written to the public/hot file
+        // this will also be used for the public/hot file (Vite devserver URL)
-            host: `${process.env.DDEV_HOSTNAME}`
+        origin: origin
     }
-    },
 });
 ```